 - sesame seeds (optional)

 - Add bread flour and mix together.
-With the mixer still on, add softened butter in chunks, an egg and additional egg yolk, and salt.
-Add all purpose flour until the dough is soft and elastic.
+With the mixer still on, add softened butter in chunks, 2 eggs plus additional egg yolk, and salt.
+Add all purpose flour until the dough is soft and tacky, almost sticky.
 Elevation, how you measure, and brand of flour can impact the amount needed.
 You may need a little less or more.

 - Knead for 8 minutes.

-- Transfer to a large greased bowl, cover, and let rise until doubled - 30-60 minutes.
+- Transfer to a large greased bowl, cover, and let rise until doubled - about 1 hour.
 (You can also stick this straight in the fridge and let it slow rise in the fridge overnight.)

 - Once the dough has doubled, punch it down to release the gas bubbles.
-Transfer to a floured work surface and divide into 8 even sections.
+Transfer to a floured work surface and divide into 8 even sections. (or you can from smaller into about small tangerines to make slider buns).
 Form into a circle and tuck all the ends in to form a ball.
 Then flip it over so the seam is facing down on the counter and roll the ball in circular motion to seal the bottom seams and tighten the shaped ball.

 - Prepare an egg wash by whisking together 1 egg and about 1 tbsp of water.
 Just prior to placing risen buns in the oven, brush them with egg wash.
 Top with sesame seeds if desired.

-- Bake for 16-18 minutes, until tops and bottoms are a deep golden brown.
-Brush with melted butter if desired.
+- Bake for about 20-25 minutes, until tops and bottoms are a deep golden brown.
 Cool completely and then slice before serving.